grnydawn/AccelInterfaces.jl/README.md

 ## Package features

-- Creates a shared library from pre-existing Fortran/C/C++ code
+- Creates a shared library from pre-existing Fortran/C/C++ code(C/C++ is not supported yet)
-- Generates arguments for [ccall](https://docs.julialang.org/en/v1/base/c/#ccall) function that uses the crated shared library
+- Generates arguments for [ccall](https://docs.julialang.org/en/v1/base/c/#ccall) function that uses the created shared library
 - User interface is simplied by using Julia macros

 ## Installation